1805864/CS220-AU-portfolio/README.md

 # CS220 AU portfolio
 ## Overview
-This GitHub repository is a template for the [CS220 AU] https://github.com/2008462/CS220-AU-portfolio/edit/main/README.md assignment, your digital portfolio.
+This GitHub repository is a template for the [CS220 AU] https://github.com/2008462/CS220-AU-portfolio/edit/main/README.md assignment, my digital portfolio.

 It demonstrates the use of [Markdown language](https://guides.github.com/features/mastering-markdown/) for
 - project management